 Broadway audiences are transported to Victorian-era London to help resolve Charles Dickens' final, and unfinished tale, The Mystery of Edwin Drood, which officially opened Nov.
 13 at Studio 54.
 The Rupert Holmes musical, which stars Stephanie J. Block, Chita Rivera and Will Chase, allows audiences to vote on the ending of the intricate tale.

-Scott Ellis (Harvey, Twelve Angry Men) directs the Roundabout Theatre Company revival of The Mystery of Edwin Drood, which began performances Nov.
+The Mystery of Edwin Drood first premiered as part of Shakespeare in the Park in 1985.
+The celebrated production, stuffed with chamber pieces and English Music Hall-style songs, transferred to Broadway and picked up Tony Awards for Best Book, Best Score and Best Musical.
+Scott Ellis ( Harvey, Twelve Angry Men) directs the Roundabout Theatre Company revival of The Mystery of Edwin Drood, which began performances Nov.
 1 and is currently playing a limited run through Feb.
 10, 2013.
-The revival has choreography by Warren Carlyle (Finian's Rainbow, Chaplin) and music direction by Paul Gemignani.
+The revival has choreography by Warren Carlyle ( Finian's Rainbow, Chaplin) and music direction by Paul Gemignani.
 The score features such songs as "Moonfall," "The Writing On the Wall," "Perfect Strangers, "The Wages of Sin" and "Two Kinsman."

 "Who killed Edwin Drood?"
 Roundabout asks.
 "It's a question that has stumped audiences for years — now it's your turn to answer one of Broadway's most baffling mysteries.
 Take a trip back in time to a Victorian music hall where a rowdy ensemble of actors mounts a staging of Charles Dickens' unfinished novel.
 Everyone on stage is a suspect in the murder of young Edwin Drood — and it's up to you to choose the killer!
 Is it John Jasper, Edwin's protective but slightly maniacal uncle?
 Rosa Bud, his reluctant betrothed?
 The debauched Princess Puffer?
 Each performance ends differently, depending on what the audience decides!"